kwarncl/interactive_map_demo/README.md

 ## 🌟 Overview

-This Flutter demo application demonstrates three distinct interactive map implementations, each designed for different use cases:
+This Flutter demo application demonstrates four distinct interactive map implementations, each designed for different use cases:

 1. **Interactive Destination Map** - Great Stirrup Cay with POI markers and filtering
 2. **Multi-Deck Ship Map** - Norwegian Aqua deck plans with interactive polygon areas
 3. **Cruise Itinerary Map** - **Backend-driven** Caribbean & Transatlantic routes with automatic day positioning and path generation
+4. **Cruise Catalog Map** - **NEW** Interactive world map with NCL cruise routes, search, and filtering

 The project serves as a comprehensive reference for implementing complex interactive maps in Flutter applications, with a **special focus on backend integration**.
 The itinerary map demonstrates how to receive day-by-day location data from an API and automatically generate map markers, route paths, and interactive navigation.